QuasiGeoid/Data-Source-API-Analyst-Test/README.md

 Ensure the server responds with the correct HTTP status code for both valid and invalid requests.

 **Why**:
-- **200**: Confirms the request was processed successfully (see 🧪 _"Required params are provided"_ test in Postman).
+- **200**: Confirms the request was processed successfully (🧪 _"Required params are provided"_ test in Postman).
-- **404**: Verifies API's behavior with missing or invalid required path parameters (see 🧪 _"owner not provided"_, _"repo not provided"_, and _"Invalid combination of owner and repo"_ tests in Postman).
+- **404**: Verifies API's behavior with missing or invalid required path parameters (🧪 _"owner not provided"_, _"repo not provided"_, and _"Invalid combination of owner and repo"_ tests in Postman).

 **Results**:
 ✅ **Passed**
 💡 **Note:**
-The API ignores invalid values for non-required query parameters (see 🧪 _"With invalid values of query params"_ test in Postman).
+The API ignores invalid values for non-required query parameters (🧪 _"With invalid values of query params"_ test in Postman).

 ---